hirolovesbeer/mesos-ansible-playbook/README.md

 ```

 ### zk file
-zk is zookeeper setting file for mesos.
+"zk" file is zookeeper setting file for mesos.

 This file's deploy path is "/etc/mesos/zk"
 zk file's include hosts file's "[master]" hosts list like this.
 ```